mozilla/DeepSpeech/native_client/dotnet/README.rst

    .
    ├── D:\
-   │   ├── cloned                 # Contains DeepSpeech and tensorflow side by side │   │   └── DeepSpeech         # Root of the cloned DeepSpeech
-   │   │       ├── tensorflow     # Root of the cloned Mozilla's tensorflow
+   │   ├── cloned                 # Contains Mozilla Voice STT and tensorflow side by side │   │   └── DeepSpeech         # Root of the cloned Mozilla Voice STT │   │       ├── tensorflow     # Root of the cloned Mozilla's tensorflow
    └── ...